shalomirungu/phase4_project/README.md

 ## **Authors;** Vivian Maiyo, Josephine Wanjiru, Shalom Irungu, Brian Kanyotu, Stella Ndegwa, and Diana Mbuvi
 ## Project Overview
 ### Problem Statement
+MovieLens is a web-based recommender system that proposes movies to its users.
+It is faced with the task of improving its services by recommending movies to users based on their preferences in terms of genres and based on the best-rated movies.

 #### Objectives